 (a) Student and Instructor Resolution.
-When an instructor believes that a student has violated the Academic Honor Policy in one of the instructor's classes, the instructor must first contact the FDA Office to discover whether the student has a prior record of academic dishonesty and thus whether proceeding with a Student & Instructor Resolution is appropriate.
-The instructor must also inform the department chair or dean (Teaching assistants must seek guidance from their supervising faculty member and adjunct instructors must seek guidance from their department chair).
-However, faculty members or others who do not have administrative authority to enforce the Academic Honor Policy should not be informed of the allegation, unless they have established a legitimate need to know.
-If pursuing a Student & Instructor Resolution determined to be possible, the instructor shall share and discuss the evidence of academic dishonesty with the student in as private and confidential a setting as possible and explore the possibility of a resolution.
+When an instructor believes that a student has violated the Academic Honor Policy in one of the instructor's classes, the instructor must first contact the FDA Office Office of the Vice President for Faculty Development and Advancement to discover whether the student has a prior record of academic dishonesty and thus in order to determine whether proceeding with a Student & Instructor Resolution is appropriate. to proceed with a Step 1 agreement.
+The instructor must also inform the department chair or dean.
+(Teaching assistants must seek guidance from their supervising faculty member and adjunct instructors must seek guidance from their department chair.)
+However, faculty members or others who do not have administrative authority to enforce for enforcing the Academic Honor Policy should not be informed of the allegation, unless they have established a legitimate need to know.
+If pursuing a Student & Instructor Resolution Step 1 Agreement is determined to be possible, the instructor shall share and discuss the evidence of academic dishonesty with the student in as private and confidential a setting as possible, and explore the possibility of a resolution.
 Instructors are responsible for outlining all resolution options available to the student.
-After this discussion, the instructor may drop the charge if it appears to be unsubstantiated, which does not create a record or
+After this discussion Step 1 Agreement.
+Four possible outcomes may occur as a result of that discussion: If the charge appears unsubstantiated, the instructor may will drop the charge if it appears to be unsubstantiated, which does not create a record or destroy the documentation, and no record of academic dishonesty will be created.
+The instructor should make this decision using the "preponderance of the evidence" standard.

 The student may accept responsibility for the violation and accept the academic sanction proposed by the instructor.
+In this case, the agreement involving an academic penalty must be put in writing and signed by both parties on the "Academic Honor Policy Step 1 Agreement" form, which must then be sent to the Office of Faculty Development and Advancement.
+This agreement becomes a confidential student record of academic dishonesty and will be removed from the student's file five years from the date of the final decision in the case.
 If a Student & Instructor Resolution is agreed to, the matter goes no further and the process is concluded.
-The signed Student & Instructor Resolution Form becomes a confidential student record of academic dishonesty that is subject to the conditions described in the Records section.
+The signed Student & Instructor Resolution Form becomes a confidential student record of an academic student record of academic dishonesty that is subject to the conditions described in the Records section.
 Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely.
 Students will not be eligible for a course drop, withdrawal, or modification of grading basis, including changing the grading basis to "Satisfactory/Unsatisfactory."